currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 fundamentally(adverb) () ::: grundsätzlich, grundlegend, wesentlich
 <!--SR:!2000-01-01,1,250!2024-11-15,1,345-->
 fundamental(adjective) (We discussed some fundamental questions., Freedom is a fundamental right., Freedom of speech is a fundamental human right., Sympathy is a fundamental part of good relations.) ::: grundlegend, fundamental, grundsätzlich
+## ChatGPT eloquent
+elucidate (verb) (The professor took a moment to elucidate the theory., The article elucidates complex scientific concepts., She elucidated her reasons for the decision.) ::: erläutern, erklären, verdeutlichen

+meticulous (adjective) (The artist was meticulous in her attention to detail., His meticulous nature helped him succeed., She kept meticulous records of all transactions.) ::: sorgfältig, akribisch, gewissenhaft

+plethora (noun) (A plethora of options were available at the store., The library offers a plethora of resources., He has a plethora of interests and hobbies.) ::: Fülle, Überfluss, Vielzahl

+ephemeral (adjective) (The beauty of the sunset was ephemeral., The fame she enjoyed was fleeting and ephemeral., Childhood is often seen as ephemeral.) ::: vergänglich, kurzlebig, flüchtig

+ubiquitous (adjective) (Smartphones have become ubiquitous in modern society., The scent of coffee was ubiquitous in the café., The brand's logo was ubiquitous across the city.) ::: allgegenwärtig, überall, omnipräsent

+serendipity (noun) (They found each other by pure serendipity., The discovery was a case of scientific serendipity., Travel often brings unexpected serendipities.) ::: Glücksfall, Zufall, Schicksalsfügung

+idiosyncrasy (noun) (Her unique style is an idiosyncrasy of hers., He has an idiosyncrasy of tapping his pen while thinking., Each artist has their own idiosyncrasies.) ::: Eigenart, Besonderheit, Eigenheit

+juxtaposition (noun) (The juxtaposition of colors was striking., The film uses juxtaposition to highlight contrasts., Her art often involves the juxtaposition of natural and artificial elements.) ::: Nebeneinanderstellung, Gegenüberstellung, Kontrastierung

+quintessential (adjective) (She is the quintessential example of grace., The book is a quintessential piece of literature., His style is quintessentially minimalist.) ::: typisch, exemplarisch, vollkommen

+paradigm (noun) (The model shifted the paradigm in economics., She introduced a new paradigm in her research., The paradigm of traditional teaching is changing.) ::: Paradigma, Muster, Modell

+galvanize (verb) (The speech galvanized the crowd into action., His passion galvanized the team., The event galvanized support for the cause.) ::: motivieren, antreiben, wachrütteln

+obfuscate (verb) (The instructions obfuscate rather than clarify., Some politicians obfuscate their intentions., His statement was meant to obfuscate the truth.) ::: verschleiern, vernebeln, verwirren

+ruminate (verb) (He ruminated over the choices he had., She likes to ruminate on philosophical questions., The decision required her to ruminate deeply.) ::: grübeln, nachdenken, sinnieren

+burgeon (verb) (The city's population began to burgeon., Her creativity burgeoned in the new environment., The company is beginning to burgeon.) ::: gedeihen, aufblühen, florieren

+placate (verb) (He tried to placate the angry customer., The apology was meant to placate her., She placated his fears with comforting words.) ::: besänftigen, beruhigen, beschwichtigen

+ineffable (adjective) (The beauty of the mountains was ineffable., The feeling of joy was ineffable., Her gratitude was ineffable.) ::: unaussprechlich, unbeschreiblich, unsagbar

+halcyon (adjective) (She looked back on the halcyon days of her youth., The halcyon weather was perfect for a picnic., They longed for the halcyon times of peace.) ::: friedlich, glücklich, idyllisch

+sagacious (adjective) (He gave a sagacious answer to the question., The leader was known for his sagacious decisions., Her sagacious insight was appreciated.) ::: weise, klug, scharfsinnig

+luminous (adjective) (The painting had luminous colors., Her smile was luminous., The city skyline was luminous at night.) ::: leuchtend, strahlend, hell

+labyrinthine (adjective) (The castle had a labyrinthine structure., His argument was labyrinthine and complex., They got lost in the labyrinthine streets.) ::: verworren, labyrinthartig, verschlungen

+ostensibly (adverb) (She went ostensibly to help, but was curious., The deal was ostensibly beneficial for all., He left ostensibly for work, but had other plans.) ::: angeblich, scheinbar, vorgeblich

+perennially (adverb) (She is perennially optimistic., The issue is perennially discussed in meetings., The flowers bloom perennially.) ::: beständig, unaufhörlich, ewig

+resolutely (adverb) (She resolutely defended her beliefs., He resolutely pursued his goal., They resolutely stood by each other.) ::: entschlossen, entschieden, konsequent

+circumspectly (adverb) (He approached the matter circumspectly., She circumspectly evaluated the options., The company circumspectly navigated the issue.) ::: umsichtig, vorsichtig, besonnen